regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 🔒 This room is visible to Guests, Members, and Active Members.

-🗑 _Proposed: Messages will be deleted after 7 days._
+🗑 _Messages are deleted after 7 days._

 ### **`#community-💞`**
-A private space for members to connect.
+A private space for members to connect about regeneration and our community.

 🔒 This room is visible to Members and Active Members.

-🗑 _Proposed: Messages will be deleted after 60 days._
+🗑 _Messages are deleted after 60 days._

+### **`#chat-💭`**
+A very casual space for members to connect.

+🔒 This room is visible to Members and Active Members.

+🗑 _Messages are deleted after 3 days._

 ### **`#projects-📔`**
 Share about your projects and follow along others' projects.
 Feel free to create threads for large projects, short projects, and ideas.